 unique qualities of each individual are part of the challenge, complexity and

-fascination of depicting the figure.
+fascination of drawing the figure.
 However:

-Knowledge of a few general proportions can be helpful to our drawings if we
+Knowledge of a few general proportions can be helpful to our drawings if we use this knowledge in combination with a sensitive observation of the model.

 Today the most common unit of measurement is the head of the figure, and the figure is generally thought to be between 7.5 and 8 heads tall.
-(The head is also a great place to begin a figure drawing, which you can read about in the 5 Ways to Start a Figure Drawing article.)
+(The head can also be a great place to begin a figure drawing, which you can read about in the 5 Ways to Start a Figure Drawing article.)

 What difference does 7.5 and 8 heads make?